-The new MotionMap travel app and smart screens recently launched by Smart Cambridge to help people plan their journeys are already proving popular.
+The MotionMap travel app launched by Smart Cambridge to help people plan their journeys is still proving popular.

-Within the first week, close to 900 people had downloaded the free MotionMap app, which brings together ‘real-time’ and local timetable information to more accurately predict travel times and suggest the best routes in and around Cambridge – using a mix of buses, trains, walking and cycling.
+Free to download from the app store to your smartphone, the MotionMap travel app brings together ‘real-time’ and local timetable information to more accurately predict travel times and suggest the best routes in and around Cambridge – using a mix of buses, trains, walking, and cycling.